 Over the course of three years, the State presented five different theories regarding who killed Deputy Hardy.
-See generally Pet'r Post-Hr'g Br. at 5.
+See DA Carr Filing ¶ 1; see also generally Pet'r Post-Hr'g Br. at 5.
 The inconsistent theories were particularly problematic because it was clear early on that a single shooter fired two shots in rapid succession from the same gun.
 See TR 389, 886-87.
-First, in January 1996, at the grand jury proceeding, the State sought indictments against Ardragus Ford and Omar Berry for Deputy

-Hardy's murder.
-Second, in November 1997, at Ardragus Ford's first trial, the State advanced the theory that he was the shooter.
+First, in January 1996, the lead detective testified under oath in grand jury proceedings that his investigation revealed that Ardragus Ford and Omar Berry shot Deputy Hardy.
+Pet'r Exh.
+21, at 6.
+Second, in November 1997, at Ardragus Ford's first trial, the State advanced the theory that Ford was the shooter.
 Third, at Mr. Johnson's first trial in December 1997, the State argued that Mr. Johnson pulled the trigger and killed Deputy Hardy.
 Fourth, at Mr. Johnson's second trial in August 1998, the State proceeded on the theory that both Mr. Johnson and Quintez Wilson shot Deputy Hardy.
-Fifth, and finally, the State returned to the theory that Ardragus Ford shot Deputy Hardy in Mr. Ford's second trial in June 1999.
+Fifth, and finally, in Ardragus Ford's second trial in June 1999, the State returned to the theory that Ford shot Deputy Hardy.

-This history-beginning and ending with the State advancing the theory that Ardragus Ford killed Deputy Hardy, when there is no dispute that there was a single shooter using a single gun proves that the State has prosecuted at least one innocent man in connection with Deputy Hardy's murder.
+This history-beginning and ending with the State advancing the theory that Ardragus Ford killed Deputy Hardy, and where there is no dispute that there was a single shooter using a single gun-proves that the State has prosecuted at least one innocent man in connection with Deputy Hardy's murder.
 That cannot be squared with a "search for truth" or the imposition of anything like justice, and is constitutionally unsound.
 See Drake v.
 Kemp, 762 F.2d 1449, 1479 (11th Cir.
 1985) (Clark, J., concurring) (inconsistent theories of the same crime "reduce criminal trials to mere gamesmanship and rob them of their supposed purpose of a search for truth"); Thompson v.
 Calderon, 120 F.3d 1045, 1058-59 (9th Cir.
-1997) (en banc) (holding that it violates due process for the State to argue in one defendant's trial that he alone committed a murder, then arguing in a subsequent trial that another defendant actually committed the same crime), vacated on other grounds, 523 U.S. 538 (1998); see also Michael Q. English, A Prosecutor's Use of Inconsistent Factual Theories of a Crime in Successive Trials: Zealous Advocacy or a Due Process Violation?, 68 Fordham L. Rev. 525, 528 (1999) ("[A] prosecutor violates both the Due Process Clause and her ethical obligations when she argues inconsistent factual theories of a crime in successive trials without taking affirmative steps to repudiate the factual theory used in the first trial.").
+1997) (en banc) (holding that it violates due process for the State to argue in one defendant's trial that he alone committed a murder, then arguing in a subsequent trial that another defendant actually committed the same crime), vacated on other grounds, 523 U.S. 538 (1998); see also Michael Q. English, A Prosecutor's Use of Inconsistent Factual Theories of a Crime in Successive Trials: Zealous Advocacy or a Due Process Violation?, 68 FORDHAM L. REV. 525, 528 (1999) ("[A] prosecutor violates both the Due Process Clause and her ethical obligations when she argues inconsistent factual theories of a crime in successive trials without taking affirmative steps to repudiate the factual theory used in the first trial.").
 Because "death is different," Ford v.
 Wainwright, 477 U.S. 399, 411 (1986), the use of inconsistent prosecutorial theories is particularly antithetical to the increased need for reliability in capital cases.